 I’m Dave Buchwald, a Brooklyn-based filmmaker, photographer, and graphic artist.
-I’m currently working as a producer of a film series about the origins of computer hacking, tentatively titled Reverse Engineering.
+I’m currently working as a producer of a documentary series about the origins of computer hacking, tentatively titled Reverse Engineering.

 I’ve been the cover artist for 2600 magazine since 1996 and have photographed and designed over 95 magazine covers and counting.Several pieces of my unique cover art were featured in France at the graphic arts exhibition, Chaumont-Graphisme.